The Secret Life of Pets (soundtrack): Reception

-Jonathan Broxton wrote "To get anything out of The Secret Life of Pets you have to have a high tolerance for jazz, a liking for certain world music rhythms, and not be put off by numerous blatant homages to other composers, irrespective of how well they filter through Desplat's own musical sensibility.
+Jonathan Broxton of Movie Music UK wrote "To get anything out of The Secret Life of Pets you have to have a high tolerance for jazz, a liking for certain world music rhythms, and not be put off by numerous blatant homages to other composers, irrespective of how well they filter through Desplat's own musical sensibility.
 You also have to be prepared to experience rapid changes in tone, style, orchestration, and pacing, sometimes all within the same cue.
 Switches from light comedy to romance to full on action and back again are frequent, and unapologetic, and if that sort of emotional musical schizophrenia bothers you, you might want to take a sedative before hitting the play button."
 James Southall of Movie Wave opined "with all this great stuff, you'd think it would make a great album, but it doesn't – not really.
 It's too bitty, if anything there's just too much going on, not enough time to savour any of it.
 It's entertaining enough with some really nice highlights, technically it's beyond reproach, and it probably works wonders within the film."

 Marcy Donelson of Allmusic wrote "Desplat's musical agility is on full display.
 Though nearly all of the recording is original score (pop music from the film is not included here), the film and soundtrack close with a cover of "We Go Together" from the musical Grease, performed by workers at a sausage factory that appears earlier in the film."
 The Denver Post critic called the score as "outstanding", while Screen International-based Wendy Ide called the score as "jaunty" and "keeps up the pace".
 Jordan Mintzer of The Hollywood Reporter praised the score and attributed that "it takes notes from Breakfast at Tiffany's and other classic Manhattan-set movies, offering up a playful accompaniment to what ultimately feels like a smart but overindulgent exercise in computer-generated puppy love."